klustic/sc19-lab-docs/Lab4.md

   - Craft and execute your SQS SendMessage payload using the pickle deserialization vuln from Lab3
   - (which results in a totally normal looking log entry)

-The rest of this lab will use #2.
+We're going to implement #2.

-By default, the AWS Lambda containers don't have the AWS CLI installed.
+By default, the AWS Lambda container doesn't have the AWS CLI installed.
 So, we're going to craft a pickle payload that leverage the Python AWS client, `boto3`, to put a message onto the queue directly from the Import function.

 ## Crafting a payload

 > Extra Credit: Ignore this section and build your own payload!

-Update your pickle exploit from Lab 3, to execute the following command:
+Update your pickle exploit from Lab 3 to execute the following Python code:

 ```
 /usr/bin/python -c "import boto3, os, json; client = boto3.client('sqs'); r = client.send_message(QueueUrl=os.getenv('VICTORY_QUEUE_URL'), MessageBody=json.dumps({'handle': 'REPLACEME_WITH_YOUR_HANDLE_FOR GLORIOUS_VICTORY'})); print('Sent SQS message, id=' + r['MessageId'])"